-Ten Senate Republicans propose compromise covid relief package, request meeting with Biden
+Ten Senate Republicans propose compromise covid relief package, posing challenge for Biden

 Sen. Rob Portman (R-Ohio), one of the signers of the letter, said the GOP plan would lower those thresholds to $50,000 for individuals and $100,000 for couples.
 Instead of $1,400 checks, the GOP plan would propose $1,000 checks, according to Sen. Bill Cassidy (R-La.), another member of the group.

-Portman criticized Democrats for their plans to go it alone, saying this approach would “jam Republicans and really jam the country,”
+Portman criticized Democrats for their plans to go it alone, saying this approach would “jam Republicans and really jam the country.”

 The signers of the letter include eight Republican senators who are part of a bipartisan group that has conferred with Biden administration officials about the relief bill.
 In addition to Collins, Portman, and Cassidy, these are Sens.
-Lisa Murkowski (Alaska), Mitt Romney (Utah), Todd C. Young (Ind.), Shelley Moore Capito (W.Va,), and Jerry Moran (Kan.).
-Also signing are Mike Rounds (S.D.) and Thom Tillis (N.C.).
+Lisa Murkowski (Alaska), Mitt Romney (Utah), Todd C. Young (Ind.), Shelley Moore Capito (W.Va.) and Jerry Moran (Kan.).
+Also signing were Mike Rounds (S.D.) and Thom Tillis (N.C.).

-Cassidy strongly criticized Biden for not soliciting the bipartisan group’s input in crafting their plan.
+Cassidy strongly criticized Biden for not soliciting broader input from senators in both parties.
 Speaking on “Fox News Sunday,” Cassidy said the Republican package amounted to $600 billion and was “targeted to the needs of the American people.”

-Cassidy said Biden’s plan spent too much money on education, blaming schools not being open on Democratic allegiance to teachers’ unions.

 Cassidy also said Biden’s push to raise the minimum wage to $15 an hour would cost millions of jobs.